 If a whole meal is too ambitious, you could sell homemade Valentine’s cookies or cupcakes.
 Ask a local cakemaker (or keen amateur baker) to provide them, then deliver them to homes in boxes of four.

-As Valentine's Day falls at the beginning of half-term for most schools, set up a Valentine's-themed treasure hunt to be completed by families or small groups of friends at any time during the week.
+If Valentine’s Day falls around half-term at your school, set up a Valentine’s-themed treasure hunt to be completed by families or small groups of friends at any time during the week.
 Participants pay an entry fee online, and are then emailed a starting point and a set of numbered clues.
 Each clue leads to laminated sheet of paper hidden along the route.
-These could be letters that together spell out a Valentine-themed word, lines from a romantic poem, or perhaps the word 'love' written in different languages.
+These could be letters that together spell out a Valentine-themed word, lines from a romantic poem, or perhaps the word ‘love’ written in different languages.
 Teams fill in an answer sheet and completed sheets are put into a draw to win a prize.
 Decide whether to hold your treasure hunt on foot or by car, and allow around two hours to complete the course.
 Make sure your laminated signs are reasonably easy to spot but not obstructing any road signs or other notices, and include your PTA logo and contact details on each one.
 Ask teams to photograph themselves en route, then put these images together in a treasure hunt video, to be shared online after the event (ask permission before doing this).

 Sponsored flip challenge

 An individual event that can be completed during half-term.
 Challenge pupils to see how many times they can flip a pancake in one minute.
 Ask them to get sponsorship (an amount per flip) in advance, then collect and submit their sponsorship money online, along with a video of their challenge taking place.
 As an additional challenge, run a competition for flipping a pancake in the most unusual place.
 Participants pay a small entry fee and submit their entry via email.